voutilad/udacity-fsnd-project5/README.md

 switch to the _catalog_ user since I purposely locked the account using `sudo passwd -l catalog` so nobody can log into it.

+# Deploying the App
+After git was installed, I whipped up a shell script (`deploy.sh` in the _grader_ home directory) that uses `git archive` to properly "export" the local git master branch to a temporary location before moving files to _/var/www/catalog_.

+Right now it's pretty crude and will wipe out things like the _uploads_ folder, but could be improved to properly preserve that.

 ## Apache2 Config

 Getting mod_wsgi to launch the Catalog app was surprisingly easy in some ways